Why are the prices changing?

 All Green Star Energy customers on the ‘Pay As You Go’ prepayment tariff will be affected by this price change.

 All of our existing customers will receive a letter or email (depending on their communication preference) detailing how the price change will affect them.
-These will be issued early September 2017.
+These will be issued on or around 8th March 2018.

 When and how do I get the new prices?

-We would encourage our customers to make a small top up from as little as £1 shortly after 1st October 2017 to ensure their meter is updated with the new rates.
-Once this is done your meter is registered to charge at the new rates.
+We would encourage our customers to make a small top up from as little as £1 shortly after the 11th April 2018 to ensure your meter is updated to the new rates.

 What if I’m not happy with the change in price?

-You will receive a price reduction, however is you're unhappy please call us to discuss the options listed below:
+If you're unhappy about the price change please call us to discuss the options listed below:

 Accept the new rates for now and switch suppliers at a later date, once you’ve had a chance to look at offerings from other energy suppliers.

-Switch supplier immediately.
+Switch suppliers immediately.
 Please note, if you owe us money, your new supplier must agree for your debt to be transferred to them.

 Elect to exchange your prepayment meter for a credit meter.
-There are certain conditions that you must meet before you can do this, these are as follows:
+There are certain conditions that you must meet before you can do this, which are as follows:

 You’ve not had an outstanding debt on your meter for at least 12 months